reuerendo/pocketbook-db-calibre.koplugin/README.md

 ## Installation:
 Add files pb-dp.lua and wireless.lua to the folder /applications/koreader/plugins/calibre.koplugin.
-The original wireless.lua file should be replaced
+The original wireless.lua file should be replaced.

+## Collections
+The plugin adds books to collections on the device.
+In order to use this feature the collections column lookup name in Calibre should be "#collections".

 The program was tested on a PocketBook InkPad 4 device.